Content Updates for IAPP Training Products

-Between major releases of the IAPP’s online training programs, content updates and corrections will be listed below.
+Between major releases of the IAPP’s training products, content updates and corrections will be listed below.
 Questions?
 Please contact firstname.lastname@example.org.

 - Safe Harbor has been found invalid by the European Court of Justice and replaced with Privacy Shield.